nigelrogasch/TESA/README.md

 The current release is a beta version and is still undergoing testing.

 ##Downloading TESA
-To download TESA, press the 'Download ZIP' button located further up the page or by visiting the following home site:
+To download TESA, press the 'Download ZIP' button located further up the page or visit the following home site:
 [http://nigelrogasch.github.io/TESA/](http://nigelrogasch.github.io/TESA/)

 Users familiar with github can also pull the repository.
 Please create your own fork.

 ##TESA user manual
-A detailed description on how to use TESA is available in the TESA user manual, which can be accessed via gitbooks:
+A detailed description on how to use TESA is available in the TESA user manual on gitbooks:
 [https://www.gitbook.com/book/nigelrogasch/tesa-user-manual/details](https://www.gitbook.com/book/nigelrogasch/tesa-user-manual/details)

 The user manual is available online or can be download in pdf, epub and mobi formats.

 ##Example data and scripts
-Some example scripts and example data for trialing TESA are available from figshare:
+Some example scripts and example data for trialling TESA are available from figshare:
 [https://figshare.com/articles/TESA_example_data_and_scripts/3188800](https://figshare.com/articles/TESA_example_data_and_scripts/3188800)